U.S. warns North Korea against new missile test, plays down talks

 Haley gave no details of the missile test preparations.

-Another U.S. official, who spoke on condition of anonymity, said there were indications that could point towards a potential missile launch “sooner rather than later,” but cautioned that such signs had been seen in the past and no test had resulted.
+Another U.S. official, who spoke on condition of anonymity, said there were indications that could point toward a potential missile launch “sooner rather than later,” but cautioned that such signs had been seen in the past and no test had resulted.

 ‘DRIVE A WEDGE’